East Paterson station: From Dundee Lake to East Paterson (1916–1928)

 Assemblyman John Ackerman, Jr. brought a bill to the floor in February 1916 for the incorporation of Dundee Lake as the borough of East Paterson.
 John B. Zabriskie, a resident of Wyckoff, had been the impetus for the bill, as he represented local industries, who wanted out of Saddle River Township.
 Despite being the one introducing the bill, Ackerman stated he opposed his own production, saying it should be up to the people.
 Assemblyman Caleb Pancoast of Camden was upset that Ackerman opposed his own bill.
 As a result, Ackerman asked that the voting be suspended.
-Despite objections, the Assemmbly Speaker stopped voting and noted that it was unlikely the bill would pass.
+Despite objections, the Assembly Speaker stopped voting and noted that it was unlikely the bill would pass.
 J.D.
 Post, a Committeeman for the Bergen County Republican Party, stated that he opposed any further progress on the bill.
 As a result of the fracas in the Assembly, officials on February 29 called for a meeting and hearing to be held on March 4 at the Social Circle clubhouse near the local school in Dundee Lake.
 Local Bergen County legislators would be present for the hearing, of which they invited those who supported and opposed the incorporation.
 Despite the hearing, the bill came again on March 1 and passed the State Assembly, including Ackerman's vote of support.

 Opposition was minimal at the March 4 meeting.
 With the high enthusiasm, the 51 people at the meeting passed resolutions endorsing the new bill for the creation of East Paterson, which would eat part of Saddle River Township from Warren Point to the Passaic River to Garfield.

 The New Jersey State Senate held a hearing on March 14 over the bill, of which no one appeared in protest of the incorporation.
 The Committee of Boroughs and Townships, as a result, provided a favorable report on the measure to incorporate East Paterson.
 At least one senator who supported the bill stated that he did not prefer breaking up a municipality without a justified cause as Dundee Lake would take out 2,000 of Saddle River Township's 3,500 people.
 The only opposition heard about the measures were about farmers who would lose control of their vote on borough matters.
 However, there were more residents in support that would defeat any proposal by the farmers.
 Governor James Fairman Fielder signed the Ackerman bill on March 22, stating that the incorporation would be dependent on a local vote in April 1916, but the expectation was it would pass.